 MOD USA/9A1/5

 2 1.1 a) These Regulations establish general principles which relate to the provision and operation of international telecommunication services offered to the public as well as to the underlying international telecommunication transport means used to provide such services.
-They also set rules applicable to administrations*.
+Member States may apply these regulations to Recognized Operating Agencies (ROAs).

 Reasons: The proposed revision is to align the text with terminology used in CS and CV and to clarify that the provisions of the ITRs primarily apply to Member States who are signatory to the treaty.
 Member States, subject to national law, may subject ROAs to the ITRs.